 Once an issue is agreed to by both of you, we move to the next issue.
 This new approach of working toward agreement with your spouse offers improvements to the old adversarial system where both spouses are pitted against each other in court, retaining expensive attorneys on each side.

 Statistics show that cases that settle out of court, using non-adversarial methods, cost thousands of dollars less than hiring two attorneys and proceeding all the way to trial.

 Here's how we work...

 Flat-Fee Divorce Attorneys offers a wide range of uncontested divorce services, including full legal representation, self-help legal services, our divorce paperwork service, consultation and "Second Opinion" advice, and additional services such as premium parenting plans, expedited divorces, and missing spouse divorces.

 Once you've agreed to get started, clients are required to complete a simple divorce homework assignment, execute an agreement with our firm, and meet with an attorney to review the required court documents.

 Find out how affordable our flat fee divorce services are

 Competitors and first-time clients often insist that our fees are too good to be true.
 They question whether the degree of work that's needed for a Massachusetts divorce can be handled for such a low flat fee.

-The bottom-line is that we provide legal services for uncontested divorces across Massachusetts.
+The bottom-line is that we provide legal services for uncontested divorces across Massachusetts and throughout New England.
 We meet with clients 7 days a week.
 For a free, no-obligation consultation, call 800-461-6900 or contact us online.